Flibbertigibbert/Sales_Data_Analysis/README.md

 3. **Customer Feedback**: Gather customer feedback to understand the reasons behind the fluctuations in sales.
 This can help tailor your products or services to customer preferences.

-4. **Financial Planning**: Ensure that financial planning accounts for seasonal variations.
-This can help manage cash flow effectively.

-5. **Competitive Analysis**: Keep an eye on competitors and market dynamics.
-Analyze how competitors are performing during different months and adjust your strategies accordingly.

-6. **Diversification**: Explore opportunities to diversify your product or service offerings to reduce dependence on specific seasons or months.